 Baseline determination is project-specific and represents a harvesting scenario that could be implemented to maximize NPV of wood products harvests over a 100-year modeling period, considering all legal and operational constraints to forest management.
 An NPV discount rate between 3 - 6% is assigned as a determinant for how a given landowner within a particular forestland timber ownership class would base their forest management decisions (Table 1).
-This technique provides a transparent and systematic metric by which landowners, project developers, verifiers, and offset purchasers can base their assessment of an ACR IFM carbon project.
+This technique provides a transparent and systematic metric by which landowners, project developers, verifiers, and offset purchasers can base their assessment of an ACR IFM carbon project across all major non-federal U.S. timber ownership classes.

-The methodology establishes an average baseline determination technique for all major nonfederal timber ownership classes in the United States.
-Project Proponents shall use the baseline discount rate values in Table 1 corresponding to the current timber ownership class to identify a project-specific NPV-maximizing baseline scenario, unless the ownership was recently acquired (< 5 years of project start date) in which case the discount rate of the previous ownership class may be employed.
-Appropriate NPV discount rates are assigned and weighted across the entirety of the project area based upon timber rights ownership.
+Project Proponents shall employ the baseline discount rate values in Table 1 corresponding to the current timber ownership class to model a project-specific NPV-maximizing baseline scenario, unless the ownership was recently acquired (less than 5 years of project start date) in which case the discount rate of the previous ownership class may be employed.
+NPV discount rates are assigned and weighted across the entirety of the project area based upon timber rights ownership.
 Project Proponents then design a with-project scenario for the purposes of increased carbon sequestration.
 The difference between baseline and with-project scenario carbon stocks is the basis for determining ERTs attributable to the project.

-Table 1: Discount Rates for Net Present Value Determinations by U.S. ForestlandTimber Ownership Class
+Table 1: Discount Rates for Net Present Value Determinations by U.S. Forestland Timber Ownership Class

 &lt;sup>10 ACR Approved Methodology (2010), Methodology for Quantifying GHG Removals and Emission Reductions through Increased Forest Carbon Sequestration on U.S. Timberlands.
-Finite Carbon Corporation. https://americancarbonregistry.org/carbon-accounting/standards-methodologies/improved-forest- management-ifm-methodology-for-non-federal-u-s-forestlands/ifm-methodology-for-non-federal-u-s-forestlands\v1-0\semptember-2011\final.pdf
+Finite Carbon Corporation. https://acrcarbon.org/methodology/improved-forest-management-ifm-on-non-federal-u-s-forestlands-v1-0-semptember-2011-final/